sryanshin/srshin/README.md

 **"Learning through the Interplay between Knowledge Spillover and Technological Alliances"**
 <br/>w/ Yura Jung, Jaehyun Lee, Noelia Lombardo Gava, Junseok Hwang, Under review at *Strategic Management Journal*

-This study examines how the learning of the originators differs depending on the spillover characteristics, captured with the concept of Spillover Knowledge Pool (SKP).
-It further examines how technological alliances moderate the relationship between the SKP characteristics and the originator’s follow-on innovation.
-An analysis of 62 firms over 10 years confirms that while technological diversity of the SKP has a positive impact on the originators’ innovation, technological overlap of the SKP relative to the originator’s knowledge has a negative impact on their innovation.
-Further, it finds that technological alliances enhance the positive effect of technological diversity while they exacerbate the adverse effect of technological overlap.
+This study examines how spillover knowledge shapes the learning of the originators.
+An analysis of 62 firms over 10 years confirms that while technologically diverse spillover of knowledge has a positive impact on the originators’ innovation, spillover to technological areas similar to the originator’s knowledge base has a negative impact on their innovation.
+It further finds that technological alliances of the originator amplify the impact of spillover knowledge.
 <br/><br/>

 ## **Work in Progress**